Breaking a habit is hard. Especially when you might not realize you have a bad habit to break.

 For the freelancers afraid of underbidding, I would suggest asking a few men with work experience similar to yours their day rate to see if it's tracking with what you are charging.
 I always like to remind the women I work with that their rate is not a question, but a statement.
 Do not contradict yourself by immediately following your requirements with, "but I am willing to negotiate."
 By saying that you are inadvertently telling the hiring manager (and yourself) that you do not deserve the rate you command.
 If you are the freelancer of choice but are coming in higher than budgets allow for, let them come to you and ask if you'd be willing to discuss coming down.

-I believe the important thing to keep in mind when making a shift or creating a new practice is it will feel uncomfortable at first, and that is okay.
 You might notice spending a little more time re-reading what you have written or recounting what you said in a meeting, but in the long term it will save you time and energy and assist in defining boundaries.
 The notion that we as women need to package our thoughts and ideas in passive boxes with cute wrapping paper and polite bows is a product of conditioning.
 You need not dilute your power, or ask permission.
 However, you do need to do you.
 Always.

 Jennifer Lambertson is the founder and CEO of the constellations, a female-first procurement service.
 She's passionate about bringing diversity to future-thinking companies while simultaneously doing her part to close the wage gap.
 Jennifer splits her time between Los Angeles and New York and when not working, she enjoys spending time at her home in Beachwood Canyon.